Nahom-Assefa/Adulis-Inc/README.md

 ## Contributions

-This project was built by me with some contributions from Dino Aganovic a freelance designer on upwork, and Mistre Mulugeta a graphic designer that was on staff at Adulis with UI experience.
+This project was built by me with some contributions from Dino Aganovic a freelance designer on upwork, and Mistre Mulugeta a graphic/UI designer that was on staff at Adulis at the time.
 As well as general business directives from CEO Aaron Mekonnen.
-While completing my full-stack certification at the University Of Minnesota I took this project on -which was static in nature- to include a backend and server-side components to highlight my skillset in this area.
+While completing my full-stack certification at the University Of Minnesota I decided to push the bounds of this project a step further than previous to include a backend and server-side components to highlight my skillset in this area.

 ## Technologies